“My dream is to adorn the necks of all women around the world with pearls.” - The founder, Kokichi Mikimoto

 MIKIMOTO opened Japan's first dedicated full-scale gold and jewellery work factory in the Tsukiji district of Tokyo.

-Launching of the catalogue "Pearl"
+Launching of the catalog "Pearl"

-The book "Pearl" was the jewellery catalogue of the time.
+The book "Pearl" was the jewellery catalog of the time.
 It was not simply for promoting products, but was also designed to give a comprehensive outline of the jewellery's history and cultural background.
 Published from 1908 to 1938.

 Opened London Store

 Looking to expand overseas, MIKIMOTO chose London to open its first overseas branch.

 Official permit from the Japanese Royal warrant granted by Japanese Imperial Household Agency

 A pearl trial in Paris saw papers and articles written by scholars claim that cultured pearls and natural pearls were identical.

 New York Store opened in Delmonico Building on Fifth Avenue

 Opened Paris Store